dwarvesf/playground/01_literature/Design/product-design-commentary-20241101 copy.md

 ![](assets/6-product-design-weekly-health.png)

-In healthcare, AI systems like DeepMind's retinal disease detection analyze medical images to diagnose conditions early.
+In healthcare, AI systems like DeepMind's retinal disease detection analyze medical images to [diagnose conditions](https://deepmind.google/discover/blog/using-ai-to-predict-retinal-disease-progression/) early.
 With accuracy rivaling specialists, such tools empower healthcare providers to deliver faster, more reliable care.

 ![](assets/6-product-design-weekly-deep-mind.png)
+*AI system for predicting exAMD.
+Predictions from the raw and segmented retina scans are combined to calculate the risk of AMD progression within 6 months.*

 ## Conclusion
 AI is not a silver bullet for every problem.
 As designers, our ultimate goal is to solve user challenges and help them achieve their objectives.
 By understanding their needs and developing comprehensive solutions, we can identify where AI best fits to amplify outcomes.
 Start with the problem, then let AI elevate the solution.

+**Learn more:**

+- A chapter from Google's guide on [User Needs + Defining Success (Responsible AI)](https://pair.withgoogle.com/chapter/user-needs/), focusing on understanding and meeting user needs during the development of AI systems.

+- The article ["Applications Of Machine Learning For Designers"](https://www.smashingmagazine.com/2017/04/applications-machine-learning-designers/) on Smashing Magazine discusses the applications of machine learning for designers, helping them understand how to integrate this technology into their design process.